Borrower's Rights and Responsibilities

 - Notify the appropriate representative (institution, agency, or lender) that manages your loan if you change your name, address, or Social Security Number, or transfer to another institution.

-- Receive entrance counseling before being given the first loan disbursement, and to receive exit counseling before leaving school.
+- Receive and complete entrance counseling before receiving the first loan disbursement.

 - Continue to meet basic eligibility requirements, maintain satisfactory academic progress (SAP), and complete your FAFSA annually, once you qualify for FSA.